MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 In this task, you will explore the pre-configured Demo environment to familiarize yourself with Customer Insights - Data.

-1. Sign in to Customer Insights - Data at https://home.ci.ai.dynamics.com if you are not already signed in.
+1. Sign in to Customer Insights - Data at `https://home.ci.ai.dynamics.com` if you are not already signed in.

-2. In the Environment selector in the top right-hand corner, confirm **Marketing Trial** is selected.
+2. In the **Environment selector** in the top right-hand corner, confirm **Marketing Trial** is selected.

-3. On the Home Page, note how the key Insights are highlighted:

-- KPIs (Business Measures), including Average Online Spend Per Customer and Average Churn Score

-- Audience Enrichment pulled in from Microsoft proprietary data (including Microsoft Bing).
-Enrich Customer Profiles and Audience segments to unlock affinities for brands and interest categories that may be like your customers, by matching demographic data.

-- Segments - customers grouped into cohorts based on demographic, transactional, or behavioural customer attributes.
-Using segmentation, you can target promotional campaigns, sales activities, and customer support actions to achieve your business goals.

 4. Explore the left-hand menu options to familiarise yourself with the navigation.

     - **Home**: Home Page
     - **Customers**: View cards for unified Customer Profiles (you won't be able to view this yet - we need to ingest and unify our data first)
     - **Data > Data sources**: Ingest siloed demographic, transactional of behavioural data.
 Map, match and merge into a Unified Customer Profile.
 View your entities and define activity types and their relationships to your customers.
     - **Data > Enrichment**: Go beyond your unified profile and enrich customer profiles with Microsoft Proprietary Data.
 Unlock data on affinities for hundreds of brands and dozens of interest-categories.
 These affinities are extracted for profiles that might be like your customers.
-- **Insights > Discovery, Segments, and Measures:** View segments, configure measures, and use out-of-the-box prediction models (or build your own).
+    - **Insights > Segments, Measures & Predictions:** View segments, configure measures, and use out-of-the-box prediction models (or build your own).
 (You won't be able to view this section yet.)
     - **Settings**: Administer Roles, Permissions, APIs and Export Destinations for Customer Segments.

 # Exercise 1 - Data Ingestion

 In this lab you will become familiar with ingesting data from multiple sources.
 As Project Manager for Contoso Retail, you have already identified that key sources of data include eCommerce Customers, Online Purchases, in-store Point of Sales Purchases, data from Contoso Retail Loyalty Card scheme, Subscription data, Contoso Hotel data and Contacts from your Dynamics 365 CRM.

 Although Customer Insights has connectors to 35+ data sources and applications (including Dynamics 365 & the Microsoft Dataverse), for this lab you will be using the 'Text/CSV' connector.

 ## Data Source Model